lsst-dm/dmtn-250/index.rst

 .. _TAP: https://www.ivoa.net/documents/TAP/

-Observation data will be served by a separate ObsTAP_ service that needs its own ``TAP_SCHEMA`` table containing only the schema supported by that TAP service.
+Pre-data-release observation data will be served by a separate ObsTAP_ service that needs its own ``TAP_SCHEMA`` table containing only the schema supported by that TAP service.
 See :dmtn:`236` for more information about the ObsTAP design.

 .. _ObsTAP: https://www.ivoa.net/documents/ObsCore/